chriseldredge/git-slack-hook/README.md

     https://my.slack.com/services/new/incoming-webhook

 Configure the webhook URL.
-Do this from with the folder that holds your git repo you are adding this script to and execute commands from the command line.
+Do this from within the folder that holds your git repo you are adding this script to and execute commands from the command line.

     git config hooks.slack.webhook-url 'https://hooks.slack.com/services/...'